-The New Initiatives and Partnership Development Programme was established in October 2017 to support the development of new projects and initiatives in different areas of work that were identified by FORUM-ASIA’s General Assembly in 2016.
+Development and Knowledge Management Programme was established in October 2017 to support the development of new projects and initiatives in different areas of work that were identified by FORUM-ASIA’s General Assembly in 2016.
 The Programme aims to develop strategies and engage on issues, such as business and human rights, civic space, development, and youth, in partnership with stakeholders including youth groups, universities, and other civil society organisations across the world.

 The Communication and Media (CM) Programme works on internal and external communication to maximise the organisational outreach to its members, partners and outside audiences, through traditional and social media strategies, publications and other communication tools.
 The primary role of the programme is to create a larger constituency for human rights issues in Asia.

 Planning, Monitoring and Evaluation Programme